Kusatsu, Gunma: Taishō to Reiwa

+Sexual assault hoax against mayor

 In 2020, a local election in which over 90% of voters voted to recall town councillor Shoko Arai made international headlines.
 Arai, the only woman on the council, had accused mayor Nobutada Kuroiwa of sexually assaulting her.
 Kuroiwa denied the accusations, which triggered a backlash against Arai, who was accused of tarnishing the town's reputation with her allegations.

-In December 2021, Arai filed a complaint against the mayor of the town for indecent assault, but the Maebashi District Public Prosecutor's Office dismissed the complaint on the grounds that the mayor was not suspected.
-In response, the mayor filed a complaint against Arai for the crime of filing a false complaint, and in October 2022 the Maebashi District Public Prosecutor's Office indicted Arai on charges of filing a false complaint and defamation against the mayor.
+In December 2021, Arai filed a complaint against the mayor of the town for indecent assault.
+The Maebashi District Public Prosecutor's Office dismissed the complaint on the grounds that the mayor was not suspected.
+In response, the mayor filed a complaint against Arai for the crime of filing a false complaint.
+In October 2022 the Maebashi District Public Prosecutor's Office indicted Arai on charges of filing a false complaint and defamation against the mayor.
 In December 2022, Reiji Iizuka, a writer, stopped selling e-books meant to denounce the mayor and issued a statement apologizing to him.

+On November 15, 2023, Arai's lawyer announced that Arai had admitted that her claim that the mayor had sexually assaulted her in the mayor's office was false, and that Arai would now claim in court that the mayor had touched her breasts and buttocks in his office.

+On January 22, 2024, the Maebashi District Court found that there was no sexual activity between the mayor and Arai, and sentenced the writer, Iizuka, to one year in prison, suspended for three years, for defaming the mayor.
+According to prosecutors, Iizuka opposed the mayor's attempts to reform Kusatsu's hot spring management and published the e-book even though he knew Arai's testimony might be false.

+On April 17, 2024, the Maebashi District Court ordered Arai to pay the mayor 2.75 million yen for defamation.
+This is a civil judgment.

+On 29 September 2025, Shoko Arai was found guilty for falsely accusing the Kusatsu town mayor of rape, sentenced to two years in prison, suspended for five years.
+Arai did not appeal and the case was closed.